KxSystems/docs/archive/odbc-simba.md

 ## Clients

-The Simba Kdb+ ODBC Driver is available for these clients:
+The Simba kdb+ ODBC Driver is available for these clients:

 -   :fontawesome-brands-linux: Linux
     +   RedHat®EnterpriseLinux®(RHEL) 6 or 7